lukeelai/timesheet/README.md

 Runs the database in http://localhost:3000/data

-Page doesn't show anything.
+Page doesn't show anything.<br>
 Currently has 5 base values pulled from db.json.

 ### `Functions`

-Currently able to insert rows, delete selected rows, edit cells by double clicking.
+Currently able to insert rows, delete selected rows, edit cells by double clicking.<br>
 However, unable to save the table to the database.